gor181/sql-course/chapter11.md

 ---
-  title: "new chapter with video"
+title: 'new chapter with video'
 description: ""
 ---

 ## Insert exercise title here